locu-, loc- +

 So went the court room allocution of John Brown, American hero to the slaves.

-6. A description of a person who is overly given to using long words; especially when verbal construction utilizing less amplification might represent a more naturally efficacious phraseology.
+4. A description of a person who is using long words; especially, when verbal construction utilizing less amplification might represent a more naturally efficacious phraseology: Billy's use of circumlocution lengthened his report to his teacher; however, it resulted in his having a lower grade.

 Now, we are going to try vis medicatrix naturae* during your final days in the hospital.

-2. A reference to expressing something in more words than are necessary.
+2. An expression of something in more words than are necessary.

 Hobbes: How are you doing on your new year's resolutions?